paulcbogdan/NiChord/README.md

 </p>

-This example shows other features.
+This next example shows further features.
 With `do_ROI_cicles=True`, you can plot little circles on the chord diagrams where the arcs start with.
 With `only1glass=True`, you can the sagittal glass brain only.
 These arguments are not specific to `plot_and_combine`.
 They can also be passed to `plot_chord` and `plot_glassbrain`, respectively.

 ```Python
 fn = r'ex2.png'